0288

 Royal Society of Arts, London

-White Rainbow and Japan Foundation presented an artist talk by Meiro Koizumi, to coincide with his solo show at White Rainbow.
+White Rainbow and Japan Foundation presented an artist talk Art that Speaks: Meiro Koizumi, to coincide with his solo show at White Rainbow.
 Meiro Koizumi will introduce his representative works to date, his most recent work showcased at the gallery, and his challenging attitude towards the subject.The talk was followed by conversation with Charlotte Knaup.

 Taro Izumi, 'My eyes are not in the centre', installation view at White Rainbow, London, 2018. ©Taro Izumi.
 Courtesy White Rainbow, London and Take Ninagawa, Tokyo.
 Image: Damian Griffiths